egoist/typelog-node-package/README.md

 log.warn('Please do not hate me') log.success('You finally got that girlfriend')

+// do not show emoji, it is always not fancy log.text('only content and type')

 // alternatives
 log('info', 'write type inside function', 'is ok', 'too')